 Cedric slipped and fell while working as the executive chef at an Omaha, Nebraska hotel, injuring his ankle.
 For a number of arguably superficial reasons, including because he had a prior injury to that ankle, the insurer denied his workers’ compensation claim, leaving Cedric out of work for nearly a year without medical treatment.
 The Judge not only ordered the insurer to pay for treatment and for all of the time Cedric was off of work, he ordered them to pay over $16,000 as a penalty for their unreasonable denial of benefits, and awarded $15,000 in attorney’s fees for their failure to timely pay an outstanding medical bill.
-We believe this is the highest attorney fee awarded in this type of case in Nebraska Workers’ Compensation Court for at least the last 3 years.
+We believe this is the highest attorney fee awarded in this type of case in the Nebraska Workers’ Compensation Court.

 Settlement- $260,000 plus all medical bills paid in a slip and fall personal injury and workers’ compensation case involving a truck driver.

 For reasons unknown, Jim lost control of his tractor-trailer and laid it over on its side.
 Jim suffered a concussion and low back injury.
 Crete disputed that Jim suffered any permanent injury, but the Nebraska Workers’ Compensation Court ruled otherwise.
 Jim was awarded money for the permanent injury he suffered in the accident and his resulting inability to return to work as a truck driver.
-He was also awarded vocational rehabilitation so he can receive training or schooling for a new job.
+He was also awarded vocational rehabilitation so he can receive training or schooling to pursue a new career.

 Tom S. v Douglas County, Nebraska

 Tom was a law enforcement officer in Omaha, Nebraska who aggravated a pre-existing cervical condition while participating in defensive tactics training.
-The Nebraska Workers’ Compensation Court entered an award for his permanent loss of earning power after he could not continue his employment as a deputy.
+The Nebraska Workers’ Compensation Court entered an Award for his future medical care as well as his permanent loss of earning power after he could not continue his employment as a deputy.

 John D. v DDF, Inc